(E204CW Revised 03/08/2017)

 Unless superseded by a signed license agreement between you and Esri, Esri is willing to provide Esri Offerings to you only if you accept all terms and conditions contained in this Agreement.
 Please read the terms and conditions carefully.
 You may not use the Esri Offerings until you have agreed to the terms and conditions of the Agreement.
-If you do not agree to the terms and conditions as stated, click "I do not accept the agreement" below; you may then request a refund of applicable fees paid.
+If you do not agree to the terms and conditions as stated, click "I do not accept the Master Agreement" below; you may then request a refund of applicable fees paid.

 1.0 GENERAL GRANT OF RIGHTS AND RESTRICTIONS